Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • When pouring the eggnog mixture into the holes, tap the pan on the counter a few times to get rid of any air bubbles, and make sure the mixture fills the holes completely.

-• Make sure you don’t skip this step.
+• Make sure you don’t skip the chilling step.
 It’s important to give the pudding time to set and soak into the cake before serving it.

 Nutrition